 A space for reflection, a space to learn techniques on how to ground themselves and feel free to express how they feel without interfering with other family member’s space.
 An opportunity to think about their behaviour and how they can change it in the future.
 Also to be reminded of their boundaries and how they can remember to learn to respect them.

-Naturally the age and temperament of each child needs to be taken in to consideration in how this will be implemented.
+Naturally, the age and temperament of each child need to be taken into consideration in how this will be implemented.